thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 Extension Goal(s) Use Cases
 ###### 1. Requires End Goal Use Case 1, Upon booting of software user can define additional points of interest to keep track of
-Description: As part of the possible extension to this project, Validity check: Since these events like License plate detection, police interfention, speed detection validity checks would need to occur to make sure the values and assumptions made are performing above an expected correctness threshold (Assuming a baseline of 90%).
+Description: As part of the possible extension to this project, Validity check: Since these events like License plate detection, police intervention, speed detection validity checks would need to occur to make sure the values and assumptions made are performing above an expected correctness threshold (Assuming a baseline of 90%).
 Exact sequence: Run software -> Software auto-detects the environmental interest points -> Runs and logs additional event, alerts user
 Effect of Parameters: If an obstruction interferes with the camera the software should alert it has lost the points of interest.
 Instances of each event need to be recorded to perform statistical analysis.